Hes-Siemelink/instacli/README.md

   You selected: ${output}
 ```

-Run it and you will be presented with an interactive selector:
+You will be presented with an interactive selector when running it:

 ```commandline cli
 cli prompt.cli